vrahli/NuprlInCoq/nuprl_checker/README.md

 To extend the tool with a new rule, you have to:

-1. Prove the validity of the rule if we haven't done so yet.
+1. Provide a proof for the validity of the rule (either from the kernel of rules we have already validated, or by producing a new proof).

 2. Add support for this rule in our Coq checker of Nuprl proofs in `../rules/proof_with_lib_non_dep.v`.
 There are a few things to add